DigiBP/DigiBP-RHEIN/README.md

 worXart was founded in 2011 with a simple and clear vision: to be the catalyst of innovation, creating better code every day. worXart is a Swiss small and medium-sized software developing firm with 60 employees.
 Due to its size and limited resources available, worXart has introduced a company-wide process automation initative aiming to automate some of its major business processes.
 After an indepth internal analysis, worXart has decided to start with the automation of its hiring process.

 # Vision
-worXart simple and clear vision is: to be the catalyst of innovation, creating better code every day
+>to be the catalyst of innovation, creating better code every day

 # Employee recruitment
 The recruitment of new employees is strategicaly important for a company.
 Finding the best candidate to fill a vacancy, that also fits the prevailing worXart company culture, is a challenge.
 Several stakeholders are in involved in the recruitment process, such as employees from the human resource (HR) department and the hiring department, where a job opening has to be filled.
 The below process model shows the as-is recruitment process of the company.